disclaimer

 How to Expunge Criminal Records in Pennsylvania

 Criminal records may be expunged by filing a petition to the court where the offense occurred.
-However, applicants are required to attach a copy of the criminal records gotten from the state's law enforcement agency.
+However, applicants are required to attach a copy of the criminal records obtained from the state's law enforcement agency.

 Do Sealed Records Show up In Pennsylvania Background Checks?